Toggle menu

 The Summer Reading Challenge is open to all primary school aged children and is designed for all reading abilities.
 Children can read whatever they like - comic books, fact books, joke books, picture books - just as long as they are borrowed from the library.
 Children receive special rewards each time they finish a book and there's a certificate and medal for everyone who completes the Challenge.

-How to take part in 'The Story Garden'
+How to take part in 'Read to the Beat'

 Who can take part?
 The Summer Reading Challenge is open to all primary school-aged children.
 It is a flexible programme that is designed for all levels of ability.